CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 # ARRAY
-1. Return an array containing the product and sorted from smallest to largest.
+1. Return an array containing the square of each element, then sort from smallest to largest.

 # MATRIX
 30.